louisdecharson/arrayOfMonth/README.md

 # arrayOfMonth

-Create an array of months / quarters
+Create an array of months / quarters.

+To use with Excel and the BEAR toolbox (3.0)